borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-09-30-user-timing-api-next-frame.md

 [^1]: Reading "[Performance metrics for blazingly fast web apps](https://blog.superhuman.com/performance-metrics-for-blazingly-fast-web-apps-ec12efa26bcb)", by Conrad Irwin

-In the following example, I inject a whole second between my performance mark and the browser update of the display.
+In the following example, I inject a 1-second blocking loop after my performance mark, preventing the browser to update of the display.

 ```js
     // The thing you want to monitor the occurrence of